 - 1. Explain the major issues of the Women's movement in India. - 2.
 Do you think the women's movement in India has covered a wide range of issues?
 Argue your case. - 3.
 Describe the different phases of the women's movement in post-independent India.

 - 1. Do you think India has an autonomous women's movement?
 Argue your case. - 2.
-Describe women's movement in India during 1970s and 1980s.
+Write a short note on the women's movement in India during 1970s and 1980s. - 3.
+What is the full form of SEWA?